SashankSubba/PolyHx2022/README.md

 It should be accessible at `localhost:5000`

-To utilize the external services used in this application, you will need to create a copy of `config.yml` from `config.template.yml` and insert the required API keys.
+To utilize the external backend services in this application, you will need to create a copy of `config.yml` from `config.template.yml` and insert the required API keys.

 ## Frontend